Data Format Reference

 File assignment

-The assignment is computed at startup based on the list of available files and registered users.
-Admins can see all files and can impersonate other users to view their assignments.
+The assignment runs at startup from the file list and registered users.
+Admins see all files and can impersonate another user to view their assignments.

 Annotation output format